 Any instructor may initiate and carry out the complaint process by following the guidelines outlined below.

-Students and instructors who have questions about academic integrity complaint procedure should contact the AIO: MAYA GANAPATHY.
+Students and instructors who have questions about academic integrity complaint procedures should contact the lead Academic Integrity Officer (AIO): MAYA GANAPATHY.

 Making a Complaint

-Instructors report academic misconduct by bringing academic integrity complaints to the AIO.
-Instructors often consult with the AIO about the nature of the complaint, the quality and quantity of evidence in support of it, and the procedure.
-The most frequent types of complaints are plagiarism, unauthorized collaboration on assignments, changing exam answers and requesting a regrade, use of unauthorized materials or unauthorized collaboration during an exam, and misrepresentation of health issues or personal life circumstances to gain academic advantage.
+Instructors: Instructors report academic misconduct by bringing academic integrity complaints to the lead AIO.
+Instructors can consult with the lead AIO about the nature of the complaint, the quality and quantity of evidence in support of it, and the procedure.
 If the instructor seeks assistance with acquiring evidence, such as student records or other university records, then the AIO, as an officer of the university, may assist the instructor in that effort.
 If the incident occurs at the end of the semester, the instructor should not post a grade until the complaint is resolved.
 Complaints may be brought to the lead AIO even after a semester has been completed.

 An academic integrity complaint must include:

 - A summary of the complaint in letter or memo form explaining the basis for suspicion of academic integrity violation.
 Information regarding potential grade penalties should not be included in the complaint memo.

-- Supporting evidence (e.g. source material, copies of original exam and resubmitted exam, other student’s work which resembles the exam/assignment in question, a list of witnesses)
+- Supporting evidence (e.g., source material, copies of original exam and resubmitted exam, relevant student work, a list of witnesses, etc.)